matacoder/caddy-docker/README.md

 ```
 Now we can access these containers from caddy.
 Nice!

-3. Connect volumes you want to serve with caddy to caddy docker compose.
+## 3. Connect volumes you want to serve with caddy to caddy docker compose.

 Assume you have project in folder `django-docker` that creates volume `static`.
-That means the actual vulume name would be `django-docker_static`.
+That means the actual volume name would be `django-docker_static`.

 If you struggle to find proper name just `docker volume ls` on your server to find it out.